payperme/PokedexTerminalPython/README.md

 ## PTP (Pokedex Terminal in Python)

 Simple code based on Python to use on Terminal
+> [!IMPORTANT]
+> On Debian or any Linux Distro you must to create a virtual environment.
 ### How to install
 Easy, create a virtual environment on Python
 ```